skypjack/entt/docs/md/entity.md

 Non-owning groups are sorted using their `sort` member functions.
 Sorting a non-owning group affects all its instances.

-### Nested groups

-A type of component cannot be owned by two or more conflicting groups such as:

-* `registry.group<transform, sprite>()`.
-* `registry.group<transform, rotation>()`.

-However, the same type can be owned by groups belonging to the same _family_, also called _nested groups_, such as:

-* `registry.group<sprite, transform>()`.
-* `registry.group<sprite, transform, rotation>()`.

-Fortunately, these are also very common cases if not the most common ones.<br/>
-It allows to increase performance on a greater number of component combinations.

-Two nested groups are such that they own at least one component type and the list of component types involved by one of them is contained entirely in that of the other.
-More specifically, this applies independently to all component lists used to define a group.<br/>
-Therefore, the rules for defining whether two or more groups are nested is:

-* One of the groups involves one or more additional component types with respect to the other, whether they are owned, observed or excluded.

-* The list of component types owned by the most restrictive group is the same or contains entirely that of the others.
-This also applies to the list of observed and excluded components.

-This means that nested groups _extend_ their parents by adding more conditions in the form of new components.

-As mentioned, the components don't necessarily have to be all _owned_ so that two groups can be considered nested.
-The following definitions are fully valid:

-* `registry.group<sprite>(entt::get<renderable>)`.
-* `registry.group<sprite, transform>(entt::get<renderable>)`.
-* `registry.group<sprite, transform>(entt::get<renderable, rotation>)`.

-Exclusion lists also play their part in this respect.
-When it comes to defining nested groups, an excluded component type `T` is treated as being an observed type `not_T`.
-Therefore, consider these two definitions:

-* `registry.group<sprite, transform>()`.
-* `registry.group<sprite, transform>({}, entt::exclude<rotation>)`.

-They are treated as if users were defining the following groups:

-* `group<sprite, transform>()`.
-* `group<sprite, transform>(entt::get<not_rotation>)`.

-Where `not_rotation` is an empty tag present only when `rotation` is not.

-Because of this, to define a new group that is more restrictive than an existing one, it's enough to extend the component list of another group by adding new types that are either owned, observed or excluded.<br/>
-The opposite is also true.
-To define a _larger_ group, it's enough to remove _constraints_ from its parent.<br/>
-Note that the greater the number of component types involved by a group, the more restrictive it is.

-Despite the extreme flexibility of nested groups which allow to independently use component types either owned, observed or excluded, the real strength of this tool lies in the possibility of defining a greater number of groups that **own** the same components, thus offering the best performance in more cases.<br/>
-In fact, given a list of component types involved by a group, the greater the number of those owned, the greater the performance of the group itself.

-As a side note, it's no longer possible to sort all groups when defining nested ones.
-This is because the most restrictive group shares its elements with the less restrictive ones and ordering the latter would invalidate the former.<br/>
-However, given a family of nested groups, it's still possible to sort the most restrictive of them.
-To prevent users from having to remember which of their groups is the most restrictive, the registry class offers the `sortable` member function to know if a group supports sorting it or not.

 ## Types: const, non-const and all in between